romant/blog/content/posts/vmware-converter-fails-to-publish-a-split-sparse-image-to-esx.md

 ---
-author: Roman Tarnavski
 categories:
   - technology
 date: 2009-04-20 14:38:05
 dsq_thread_id:
   - '75453331'
 excerpt: 'Converting a VMWare image results in "FAILED: The object or item referred to could not be found".
-Included are the steps that will enable the conversion to complete successfully.
+Included are the steps that will enable the conversion to complete successfully.'

-  '
 guid: http://www.romant.net/?p=205
 tags:
   - esx